Kartikdixit2468/Oratio/replit.md

 ## AI Integration

 Debate analysis uses Google Gemini AI (gemini-2.5-pro) exclusively for all AI-powered features.
 The system evaluates debates based on logic (40%), credibility (35%), and rhetoric (25%), using context-aware analysis and JSON response validation.

-Static fallback responses are provided if Gemini is unavailable.
+**Result Generation Process:**
+1. **Per-Turn Analysis**: Each turn is analyzed after round completion with LCR scores and feedback
+2. **Final Verdict**: When debate ends, comprehensive results are auto-generated including:
+   - Winner determination based on weighted scores
+   - Overall debate summary from Gemini AI
+   - Individual participant analysis (strengths, weaknesses, improvements)
+   - Aggregated LCR scores across all turns
+3. **Results saved to RESULTS collection** for display on results page

 Audio transcription is handled by Gemini's file upload API with non-blocking async processing to maintain server responsiveness during audio uploads.
 The transcription is stored as turn content and analyzed like text submissions.
 Fact-checking is an optional feature via Serper API for claim verification.
-The training system provides AI-generated personalized feedback, identifying strengths and weaknesses, and recommending improvements.

 ## Real-Time Communication